Inside: Anger management for kids that teaches them how to actually work through the emotion in healthy ways.

 Be as specific and concrete as possible to help them identify the signs of anger.
 Later you can get to the “why”.

-The first step is to be mindful of what is happening in the body.
+The first step to anger management is to be mindful of what is happening in the body.
 Recognizing the signs of anger (e.g., clenched fists, tight chest, etc.) is the first step to stopping it.

-On the drive home from school one day, my son told me about something that happened at school that made him really mad.
-He was still upset and stressed about it.
-In that moment, I thought of an analogy that would work for describing anger in a concrete way.
+The next time my son was angry, I was prepared.
+On our drive home from school one day, my son told me about something that happened that made him really mad.
+He was still upset and angry about it.
+I taught him a strategy that will help him understand his anger in a concrete way.

 “It sounds like you got really angry.
 I get angry like that too sometimes.
 I can see your body shaking because you had so much emotion built up inside.
 It’s like a steam engine.
 What if the smokestack of a steam engine was blocked, what would happen?”